microsoft/ivy/language.md

 ## State and actions

-An IVy program describes objects that have state and provide actions that operate on state.
-State is described using mathematical relations and functions (much as in the [Alloy][al] language, but with important differences that we will discuss later).
+An IVy program describes *objects* that have state variables and provide *actions* that operate on state.
+State variables may hold either plain old data or mathematical relations and functions (much as in the [Alloy][al] language, but with important differences that we will discuss later).

 [al]: http://alloy.mit.edu